Watch my documentary

 Other work -

-Isn't it time you photograph ruins from their point of view?
+Photograph ruins from their point of view.

 Who Were They?They moved from pits in the ground to five-story buildings they made by hand.